Natasha Pincus

 Natasha Pincus is an Australian creative film maker.
 Pincus has created music videos for a number of Australian musicians, including Powderfinger, Paul Kelly, Gotye, Missy Higgins, The Paper Kites and Sarah Blasko.
-Pinctus created a major film work for the Australian premiere production of David Bowie's Lazarus stage show, for which she conceived of and directed 16 narratively-connected Bowie music videos.
+Pincus created a major film work for the Australian premiere production of David Bowie's Lazarus stage show, for which she conceived of and directed 16 narratively connected Bowie music videos.

 Pincus has written more than 20 feature film and TV scripts for projects in Australia and the USA.
 Pincus is also a qualified lawyer and research scientist.

 Awards and nominations

 ARIA Music Awards

 The ARIA Music Awards is an annual awards ceremony that recognises excellence, innovation, and achievement across all genres of Australian music.
 They commenced in 1987.